onivim/oni/PLAN.md

-- Syntax highlighting
+- Switching files between workspace
-    - Fix regression / change in highlighting
+    - reason-of-life - good example

-    - Support document symbol
+- Semicolon issue?
+Why is there always a semicolon error, even though examples compile fine without it?
-    - Only update symbol if the LS supports it
+- Syntax highlighting: Only update symbol if the LS supports it
 - How to express keyword from language server plugin?

 - Completion: Why are details not showing?